mattetti/e-mu-soundbanks/README.md

-# EM-U SoundBanks
+# E-MU SoundBanks

 Tools for recovering and using legacy E-mu sound samples and banks.
-This repository provides utilities to help musicians and producers access vintage EM-U sample libraries that might otherwise be inaccessible due to outdated file formats.
+This repository provides utilities to help musicians and producers access vintage E-MU sample libraries that might otherwise be inaccessible due to outdated file formats.

 ## EBL to WAV Converter